A serious global challenge

 - We responded to the House of Commons Health and Social Care Committee’s AMR Inquiry, evaluating the UK Government’s AMR Strategy.

-- Read our expert-informed policy briefings and reports on Antimicrobial Resistance and Human Fungal Diseases and emerging microbiome research.
+- Read our expert-informed explainer, policy briefings and reports on antimicrobial resistance and emerging microbiome research.

 - We engage with government, funders and other bodies, including through the Learned Society Partnership on AMR (LeSPAR) and UK Government’s AMR Health Stakeholder Group.